 Herding Code – A primarily .NET focused show with 4 hosts: K. Scott Allen, Kevin Dente, Scoot Koon and Jon Galloway.
 Lots of good discussions on this show.
 I like how this show tends to deep dive into technologies.
 Show schedule is a bit sporadic, but it is still going strong.

 Windows Developer Show – This podcast mostly focused on Windows Phone development, but even though I don’t do much Windows Phone development, I still listen to the show because it is just so dang funny.
 The two brothers that host this show, Ryan and Travis Lowdermilk are a riot.
 Seriously an entertaining show.

 Onetug Podcast – What a great idea.
 Take a .NET user group and Code Camp and make podcasts from the sessions and interviews afterwards.

-MS Dev Show – A Microsoft developer focused show, has a pretty nice collection of interesting guest and not all the usual ones.
-Looks like about 2 episodes a month and is going strong.
+MS Dev Show – A Microsoft developer focused show, has a pretty nice collection of interesting guests and not all the usual ones.

 CodingBlocks.NET - Podcast focused on all things programming.
 Mostly .NET developers, but everything from deep-dives on material to water-cooler type chats.